‘Bob’s Burgers’ actor banned from show over alleged Jan. 6 involvement: report - NewsBreak

 Two other actors who have worked with Johnston, Spencer Crittenden and Cassandra Church, had also posted messages to Twitter in early March, saying Johnston was at the Capitol on Jan.
 6, Snopes reported.
 Church claimed in her post that Johnston “said he was there.”

-When asked if Johnston had been banned from “Bob’s Burgers,” Fox told Nexstar it had “no comment.”Former Olympic speed skater charged with defrauding millions of dollars from the government
+When asked if Johnston had been banned from “Bob’s Burgers,” Fox told Nexstar it had “no comment.”‘Embrace the challenge:’ Stefanski, players give updates as team prepares for rescheduled Browns-Raiders game

 The FBI has not yet indicated whether they have positively identified the suspect in the photo.
 As of Dec.
 18, Johnston had not been arrested or charged, according to the Department of Justice .Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.